gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLToJSON-transform.md

-# XML to JSON Converter
+# XML to JSON

 Description
 -----------
-XML to JSON converter accepts a field containing a properly-formatted XML string and converts it into a properly-formatted JSON string.
+XML to JSON accepts a field containing a properly-formatted XML string and converts it into a properly-formatted JSON string.

 Use Case
 --------